JoshB29/SupremeReview/README.md

 Analysis of Court of Appeals Decisions to predict which cases the Supreme Court will grant hearings to.

 # Overview
 Each year, thousands of litigants petition The Supreme Court of the United States (SCOTUS) to hear their cases and overturn a lower court's ruling.
 However, only a few percentage of these cases are actually heard by the court; most petitions are denied.
 SupremeReview is a computational approach for predicting which cases SCOTUS will hear, given the text of a lower court's decision.
-While there are geneneral established for manually judging which cases SCOTUS will take (in technical legal terms, this called granting *writ of certiorari*), SupremeReview assigns a quantitative probability (using logistic regression) for any case for whether it will be heard.
+While there are general established for manually judging which cases SCOTUS will take (in technical legal terms, this called granting *writ of certiorari*), SupremeReview assigns a quantitative probability (using logistic regression) for any case for whether it will be heard.
 SupremeReview predictions be generated using the code in this repository or at the following website:http://www.supremereview.online/.

 See the "Methodology" document for more information regarding how SupremeReview was trained its performance.